wlmb/lxcpdl/README.md

 $ sudo lxc-attach -n pdl
 #
 ```
-If no errors, that command will take you to the container and you will
+If no errors, that command will take you to a sh session within the container where you will
-be working within the container as superuser.
+be working as superuser.
 Don't worry too much, as
-you cannot damage your host.
+your actions cannot damage your host (they only affect the container).
 Anyway, there is an ordinary sudoer user
 (login: user, initial password: user) if you want to drop privileges.
 ```
 # su user